 Many healthcare organizations have psychiatric nurse practitioners and psychiatrist in their networks and family practice offices such as Intermed and Martin’s Point, St. Mary’s Health Care Systems, Southern Maine Healthcare and Mid Coast Health Care.
 Your family doctor can refer you to one of their mental health specialist.

 There can be great healing when you connect with other women that are experiencing PMAD symptoms.
 Our support groups can uplift a new mother through a difficult time and connect her to a caring community where she can be understood.
 We are naturally attuned for connection as humans and this kind of support can help us feel stronger, reducing hopelessness, loneliness, stress, anxiety and depression.
 Studies validate the efficacy of support groups as a means of social support and a level of care that promotes a person’s well being.

 Our group support sessions are open to all mothers and free of charge.
-The circles are facilitated by trained volunteers and held three times per month in Portland and Falmouth.
+The circles are facilitated by trained volunteers and held a few times per month in Portland and Falmouth.
 Come, connect and feel support of other mothers.

 Click here for more information about MHAme's support groups.